Ibrahim-2003/MyTourney/notes.md

     -> Integrated DigitalOcean Spaces CDN to speed up load times

 # To do next:
+    -> Add subdomain routing:
+        if on the app (app.winmytourney.com), display the app if on main (www.winmytourney.com), display the website -> Add an API router:
+        admin.winmytourney.com/api/${insert key here}
     -> Add payment system (Stripe, Paypal)
         --Need to register sole proprietorship with IRS and attain EIN -> Need to add function to add earnings to player balances